LatamLink/latamlink.io/docs/interoperability.md

 :::

-LAC-Chain technology-agnostic, for which we want to be able to integrate several blockchain protocols that are being used in LAC-Chain.
+LACChain is designed to be technology-agnostic.
+We aim to integrate several blockchain protocols used in LACChain.

 The interoperability between distinct blockchain protocols could be achieved in two ways:

- **Trusted Peers:** This modality is simpler of implement, using a trust layer to determine what occurs in each chain.
+ **Trusted Peers:** This modality is simpler to implement.
+It uses a trust layer to determine what occurs on each chain.

- **Trustless:** Is a more difficult solution, specially between protocols POW -> DPOS.
+ **Trustless:** It is a more challenging solution, specially between different consensus protocols such as POW -> DPOS.

 ## Ethereum Interoperability -> EOSIO